-The Korea Institute will offer a limited number of Graduate Summer Research Travel Grants for Summer 2018 to Harvard graduate students for summer research and/or fieldwork in Korea.
+The Korea Institute will offer a limited number of Graduate Summer Research Travel Grants for Summer 2020 to Harvard graduate students for summer research and/or fieldwork in Korea.
 Proposals from graduate students must relate to your doctoral or master’s theses.
-Ordinarily, the award covers the cost of travel and research related expenses for the research project.
+Ordinarily, the award covers the cost of travel and research-related expenses for the research project.
 In the case of graduate students, priority is given to doctoral candidates.
-Masters degree candidates are welcome to apply (RSEA Program included.)
+Masters degree candidates are welcome to apply (RSEA Program included).
 Fellowships are open to graduate degree candidates in the social sciences or humanities.
 Graduate students must have at least three years of Korean language training or equivalent proficiency.
 (Grants up to $5000.)

 2. Please note these instructions specific to the Korea Institute application and CARAT:

-A) When filling out the online CARAT application, it is essential that you have filled out your G Year, Degree, Dept. and Nationality.
-In addition, make sure you fill out the Title of your Proposal (even if it says optional).
+A) When filling out the online CARAT application, it is essential that you have filled out your G Year, Degree, Dept. and Citizenship.
+Please make sure to note if you are a US Permanent Resident.
+In addition, please also make sure you fill out the Title of your Proposal (even if it says optional).
 List the title of your research (even if tentative).
 Do not leave blanks for these fields.

 B) On the ITEMIZED BUDGET page on CARAT, in addition to detailed expenses related to your summer research, indicate other sources of support including other summer grants for which you have applied and amount.
 Include whether or not you will be receiving a summer stipend from your department or GSAS.
 (If yes, please enter dollar amount in CARAT.)
 Specify total amount requested from the Korea Institute & the duration. (i.e., $4,000 for 3 months, June thru August & include what city/state or city/country).
 NOTE: You must inform the Institute if you receive any other award for this proposal after you submit this application.
 ALSO: On the CARAT Budget page, you must disclose your Summer Stipend status and the dollar amount in detail.
 If not, you must note why you are not receiving a summer stipend.
 Feel free to also include your summer stipend award letter to the application.